CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

     }

 The HTTPS POST MUST be performed with freshly created self-signed certificate.
-If the SmartPledge application has previously communicated with this URL, it MAY skip this step and use a previously returned certificate.
+If the smarkaklink application has previously communicated with this URL, it MAY skip this step and use a previously returned certificate.
 Doing so has a privacy implication discussed below, but is appropriate when enrolling many devices from the same manufacturer into the same network.

-The SmartPledge client should be prepared for three cases:
+The smarkaklink client should be prepared for three cases:

 * A certificate is immediately returned.
 * A 201 status code is returned, and Location: header is provided.
 A GET